thorsten-l/ldap2moodle/README.md

 Create, update and delete moodle user entries from a selected LDAP directory server.

+## Preconditions

+* Users to be synchronized are authenticated with a single plugin (e.g. ldap or oicd)
+* Admin users are created with a different authentication meth. method (normally 'manual').
+  Therefore they do not need to be considered separately here.
+* Users who are not in Ldap will be suspended.

 ## Installation

 * enable moodle webservice for REST protocol